Ircama/epson_print_conf/README.md

 - Read and write the EEPROM
 - Detect the access key (*read_key* and *write_key*)
 - Reset the ink waste counter

-- Special features allow showing the internal configuration settings
+Special features allow showing the internal configuration settings.

 The *First TI Received Time* in Epson printers typically refers to the timestamp of the first transmission instruction to the printer when it was first set up.
 This feature tracks when the printer first operated.

 The software provides a configurable printer dictionary, which can be easily extended.
 In addition, a tool allows importing and converting an extensive Epson printer configuration DB.